 Research in Applied Economics (RAE) final project

-EC331 Research in Applied Economics (RAE) is a core module for Final Year students in BSc Economics, BSc Economics and Industrial Organisation, BSc Mathematics and Economics, and optional for other Economics joint degrees.
+EC331 Research in Applied Economics (RAE) is a core module for Final Year students on L100, L116 and GL11 and is optional for some other Economics joint degrees.
 The module is unusual in the Department in that it is assessed entirely by coursework (three assessments and the final project).
 We have received feedback from External Examiners and employers that this is a valuable module in terms of challenging you, by providing a bridge into an MSc degree, and through giving you a platform to demonstrate the accumulation of learning from your economics degree.

 RAE provides a vehicle for you to apply your knowledge and skills to a project of your own choosing in order to deepen and broaden understanding of that knowledge, develop expertise in a specific area of interest, build self-confidence through the development of an idea to fruition and discover how economic ideas can be applied to a specific problem.